junowoz/junowoz/README.md

 Working as an Innovation Intern @ECOA-PUCRIO

-🌱 &nbsp;I'm on track with learning more about Smart Contracts with Solidity | Web3 Engineering.
+🌱 &nbsp;I'm on track with learning more about Smart Contracts with Solidity | Web3 Engineering.\
-📄 &nbsp;Check my [portfolio](https://junowoz.xyz) to get to know me a little better.
+📄 &nbsp;Check my [personal website](https://junowoz.xyz) to get to know me a little better.

 ---